opensafely/documentation/docs/outputs/requesting-file-release.md

     * Make sure that any column names are understandable for reviewers.
     * Limit the number of columns or rows to only what is necessary.
 The maximum number of rows that can be included in a file for release is 5000.
+    * Make your tables long rather than wide where possible - these are much easier to review.
+    * Avoid combining multiple statistics into a single column (e.g. 45.3% (453/1000)).
+Present each separately and without formatting wherever possible so that calculations can be carried out to support output checking.

 * **Figures** - Figures can be produced as bitmap images (`jpeg` or `png`) or vector graphics (`svg`).
     * We recommend requesting the release of the underlying _aggregated_ data for all figures, rather than the figures themselves.
 You can then create the figures outside of the secure server, which has a few advantages: